-A Zeugnis (Inspired Testimony) is a direct communication from God, delivered through a Werkzeug (Instrument).
-A Werkzeug is a person, in a state of inspiration, through whom God sends His message to His people.
+A Zeugnis (Inspired Testimony) is a direct communication from the Holy Spirit, delivered through a Werkzeug (Instrument).
+A Werkzeug is a person, in a state of inspiration, through whom the Holy Spirit sends its message to God’s people.

 Zeugnisse usually are delivered orally (Aussprache) through a Werkzeug and recorded by a scribe.
-Occasionally a Werkzeug will deliver a Zeugnis himself or herself in written form (Einsprache).
+Occasionally a Werkzeug will deliver a Zeugnis in written form (Einsprache).

 Depending on the circumstances, a Zeugnis consists of just a handful of pointed words, or, it can continue for many minutes and fill many manuscript pages.
 Some Werkzeuge used gestures and body language to further illustrate a message.
 And we are told that most Werkzeuge spoke slowly and rhythmically, enunciating each syllable of God’s Word.